raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: pieeprom-2020-05-15.bin - BETA

 ### SD_BOOT_MAX_RETRIES
-Specify the maximum number of times that the bootloader will retry booting from the SD card.
+The number of times that SD boot will be retried after failure before moving to the next boot mode defined by `BOOT_ORDER`.
 -1 means infinite retries
 Default: 0
 Version: pieeprom-2020-04-16.bin

 ### NET_BOOT_MAX_RETRIES
-Specify the maximum number of times that the bootloader will retry network boot.
+The number of times that network boot will be retried after failure before moving to the next boot mode defined by `BOOT_ORDER`.
 -1 means infinite retries
 Default: 0
 Version: pieeprom-2020-04-16.bin